 Step1.
 Know your audience

-- What does the typical day of my audiences look like?
+- What does the typical day of my audience look like?

 - What do they mostly use the internet for?